PyDPainter logo PyDPainter Docs Gallery Download Blog

 Examples with a suite of 6 colors (3 bright yellow, cyan, blue and 3 white), a 7-color orange gradient and the default grayscale (12 colors).

-Remember to select one of the Range colors as foreground color to select your gradient and get this type of preview.
+Remember to select one of the Range colors as foreground color to select your gradient and get this type of preview. | fill | | :----: | | Select one of the Gradient options by clicking its icon with the left mouse button.
+Select yellow of any gray on default to choose one of default color range.
+Preview will update automatically. |

 Vertical Line fill paints the gradient top-to-bottom adjusting the gradient so that it follows the contours of the shape being filled.